Lepidoptera: Food

 Lepidoptera feature prominently in entomophagy as food items on almost every continent.
 While in most cases, adults, larvae or pupae are eaten as staples by indigenous people, beondegi or silkworm pupae are eaten as a snack in Korean cuisine while Maguey worm is considered a delicacy in Mexico.
 In some parts of Huasteca, the silk nests of the Madrone butterfly are maintained on the edge of roof tops of houses for consumption.
 In the Carnia region of Italy, children catch and eat ingluvies of the toxic Zygaena moths in early summer.
 The ingluvies, despite having a very low cyanogenic content, serve as a convenient, supplementary source of sugar to the children who can include this resource as a seasonal delicacy at minimum risk.
 Outside of this instance, adult Lepidoptera are rarely consumed by humans, with the sole exception of the Bogong moth.

 Health

-Some larvae of both moths and butterflies have a form of hair that has been known to be a cause of human health problems.
-Caterpillar hairs sometimes have toxins in them and species from approximately 12 families of moths or butterflies worldwide can inflict serious human injuries (urticarial dermatitis and atopic asthma to osteochondritis, consumption coagulopathy, renal failure, and intracerebral hemorrhage).
+Some larvae of both moths and butterflies have irritant toxic hairs; species from some 12 families can inflict serious human injuries (urticarial dermatitis and atopic asthma to osteochondritis, consumption coagulopathy, renal failure, and intracerebral hemorrhage).
 Skin rashes are the most common, but there have been fatalities.
-Lonomia is a frequent cause of envenomation in humans in Brazil, with 354 cases reported between 1989 and 2005.
-Lethality ranging up to 20% with death caused most often by intracranial hemorrhage.
+Lonomia is a frequent cause of envenomation in humans in Brazil, killing up to 20% of people affected.

-These hairs have also been known to cause keratoconjunctivitis.
-The sharp barbs on the end of caterpillar hairs can get lodged in soft tissues and mucous membranes such as the eyes.
-Once they enter such tissues, they can be difficult to extract, often exacerbating the problem as they migrate across the membrane.
-This becomes a particular problem in an indoor setting.
-The hairs easily enter buildings through ventilation systems and accumulate in indoor environments because of their small size, which makes it difficult for them to be vented out.
-This accumulation increases the risk of human contact in indoor environments.